aragon/nest/grants/EmpowerTheDAO/roadmap.md

 - Development environments for each protocol
 - Applications ready for manual testing, published to Rinkeby Testnet
 - Installation scripts for installing on local and Testnet environments
-- 4 published recording of hangouts with each community, demonstrating applications and explaining code
+- 2 (or 3) published recording of hangouts with each community, demonstrating applications and explaining code
 - Test report with issues, how to replicate, and associated transaction records
-- 4 applications for release to Security Audit.
+- 2 (or 3) applications for release to Security Audit.

 **Target Date: 15 September 2019**